wp-plugins/media-library-assistant/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.11 =
+Search by attachment ID, avoid fatal errors and other odd results when adding taxonomy terms.
+One other fix.

 = 1.10 =
 Map attachment metadata to custom fields; add them to [mla_gallery] display and as sortable columns on the Media/Assistant submenu table.
 Get Photonic Gallery (plugin) integration and six other fixes.